These are some tips on how to optimize your silo capacity to be able to see the full potential of your silo.

 Assuming each truck delivery is 32 tonne, from our example, your silo must hold 32 + 30 = 62 tonnes.

 The silo capacity must be converted to a volume (from a weight).
 To calculate the volume of the silo we multiply the weight by the raw material bulk density.
-Assuming our raw material is sand, we can determine at a bulk density of 1.6 (see table) that the volume needed to store 62 tonnes is 1.6 x 62 = 99.2 cubic metres.
+Assuming our raw material is sand, we can determine at a bulk density of 1.6 (see table) that the volume needed to store 62 tonnes is 1.6 x 62 = 99.2 cubic meters.
 The bulk density may be calculated by weighing a sample of your raw material and determining geometrically what volume it occupied.
 We can assist with this calculation.

 This is the angle or slope formed when the product starts to flow.
 It is also the angle that we need on the cone of the silo so that all products will flow out of the silo.
-Many products have an angle of repose less than 45 degrees and by default our silos use 30 degrees for infeed and outfeed calculations.
+Many products have an angle of repose less than 45 degrees and by default, our silos use 30 degrees for infeed and outfeed calculations.
 We can calculate the approximate angle of repose using the Tilting Box Method that places the material within a box with a transparent side.
 It should initially be level and parallel to the base of the box.
 The box is slowly tilted at a rate of approximately 1/2 degree/second.
 Tilting is stopped when the material begins to slide in bulk, and the angle of the tilt is measured.

 To demonstrate the typical silo sizing process we will work through the calculations for a simplified cylindrical silo with conical bottom.

 The discharge angle of repose – the CONE is based on the angle of repose of your product or in this case 45 degrees.
 Cone Volume=1/3πr2 X h1 where r is the silo radius and h1 is the height of the cone.
-H1 = r = 1.5m for angle of repose =45° The capacity of the cone is 3.5 m3
+H1 = r = 1.5m for the angle of repose =45° The capacity of the cone is 3.5 m3

 The final geometry.
 This silo has the following vital statistics